Growth Engine:

 • Set-and-forget campaigns.
 Same ad, same audience, same budget for months.
 The platform rewards iteration; leaving it static is leaving money on the table every week you don't refresh.

 • Leads arriving into a dead inbox.
 The ad works, the lead arrives, nobody replies for six hours.
-This is why acquisition and lead response are actually one system — fixing the ads without fixing the response doubles the cost of every booked job.
+Fixing the ads without fixing the response doubles the cost of every booked job.

 • Judging on impressions, clicks, or CPM.
 Vanity metrics.
 None of them pay the rent.
 The only question worth asking is: did this ad produce a customer who paid us, and for how much?